Table of contents

 Some of the links on this page are affiliate links, which means we may receive a small commission if purchases are made through those links.
 This adds no cost to our readers and helps us keep our site up and running.
 Our reputation is our most important asset, which is why we only provide completely honest and unbiased recommendations.

 If you’ve ever been caught in a backcountry downpour, you know how important it is to have high-quality rain gear functioning at its full potential.
-Being cold and wet in the wilderness is not only extremely uncomfortable, it’s also incredibly dangerous.
+Being cold and wet in the wilderness is not only extremely uncomfortable, it’s also dangerous.

 How Rain Gear Works